 ansible-galaxy role list

-As described earlier, you may install collections using ansible-galaxy collection install
+As described earlier, you may install collections using ansible-galaxy collection install:

 ansible-galaxy collection install cisco.ios